 Hemiepiphysiodesis or Physeal Tethering of Medial Side

-Its also indicated if line drawn from center of femoral head to center of ankle falls in lateral quadrant of tibial plateau in patient > 10 yrs of age.
+Its also indicated if the line drawn from center of femoral head to center of ankle falls in the lateral quadrant of tibial plateau in patient > 10 yrs of age.

-Apart from staples, screws or plate/screws can also be used.
+Apart from staples, screws or plate and screws can also be used.